Do you spend time using social media at all?

 A major aspect of working with social media is understanding the tools that will help you execute a content strategy effectively.
 There are tons of tools out there, including ones native to social media platforms as well as third-party applications.

-Some of these include scheduling and automation, analytics, graphic design and content planning tools to name a few.
-Start by becoming very familiar with the native tools for the platforms you’re specializing in, and as you gain experience as a social media manager explore some of the many third-party tools that are out there.
+Some of these include scheduling and social media automation, analytics, graphic design and content planning tools to name a few.
+Start by becoming very familiar with the native tools for the platforms you’re specializing in, and as you gain experience explore some of the many third-party tools that are out there.

 These tools will be what you keep in your virtual toolbox to help you be the best at what you do.
-Having a firm understanding of some of the more popular and effective ones will add to your credibility as a legitimate social media manager.
+Having a firm understanding of some of the more popular and effective ones will add to your credibility as a legitimate Social Media Virtual Assistant.

 Don’t try and learn all.of.the.things – there are literally tons of tools – but like social media platforms and services, hone in on a few and become very skilled at using them.